volunteermatch/vm-contrib/federation/README.md

 ### Becoming a Partner
 To get set up as a VolunteerMatch federation partner, please [contact us](https://solutions.volunteermatch.org/contact-us/)!

+### Federation Documentation
+Federation is powered by VolunteerMatch non-profit administrators granting federated systems permissions to administer their accounts on their behalf.
+For details on how to implement the OAuth2 authorization code grant with VolunteerMatch, please see [Authorizing OAuth Apps](https://github.com/volunteermatch/vm-contrib/blob/master/federation/AUTHORIZE.md)

 ### Federation Example Code
 See the following simple node-express example website to demonstrate possible federation implementation.
 [Federated Partner Sample](https://github.com/volunteermatch/vm-contrib/tree/master/federation/samplePartner)